Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    This draft presents the specification of Live Media Ingest.
-   Two profiles are defined, the first profile, CMAF ingest is based on fragmented MPEG-4 (fmp4).
+   Two profiles are defined, the first profile, CMAF ingest is based on fragmented MPEG-4 as defined by the common media application track format (CMAF).
 The second profile is based on MPEG DASH and HLS.
 Details on ingest of metadata markers, timed text, subtitles data are also included in the specification.